vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

   +shift(n)
 ```

 Provide a positive number (unitless) of columns and the element moves to the right and vice versa.
 Behind the scenes, Neat simply increases or decreases the percentage values of **margin-left** on the element.
+Little sidenote, if you use **shift** without any argument, it will default to **shift(1)**.

 Screenshot without **shift**: